Detection & thresholds

 !RTBH is destination-based

-the abuse, but only stops the outbound flood directly where your edge also drops sources in
+itself, drop the outbound packets.
+It only stops the outbound flood if your edge separately drops

 Attack samples